AyrA/BinEdLegacy/README.md

 ### `?`

-This command shows the list of supported commands
+This command shows the list of supported commands.
+Because this command ignores all arguments it can be used as comment in Pipe Mode.

 ### `??`